lukascivil/TreeWalker/README.md

-# treeWalker
+# TreeWalker

-treeWalker is a simple and smal API in php
+TreeWalker is a simple and smal API in php

   - getdiff() - Get json difference
   - replaceValues() - Edit json value (Recursively)